PowerDNS/pdnscontrol/README.markdown

 Make sure you have MySQL, PostgreSQL and Python development libraries available, possibly like this:

     sudo apt-get install libpq-dev libmysqlclient-dev python-dev

+(SQLite drivers come with Python, so there's no extra library to install.)

 Then: